 - An itinerary of your travel plans in Malta.

-- A copy of a pension certificate (for pensioners) or student card (for students), and a sponsorship letter from whoever is funding the trip, confirming their solvency.
+- A copy of a pension certificate (for retirees) or student card (for students), and a sponsorship letter from a person who is funding the trip, confirming his solvency.

 -

-Confirmation of financial stability (bank account statement, salary certificate, etc.) showing you have at least 48 euros per day (per person) for your stay.
+Confirmation of financial solvency (bank account statement, salary certificate, etc.) showing you have at least 48 euros per day (per person) for your stay.

 -

-A copy of your insurance policy that covers potential medical costs in Malta.
-This policy should be worth a minimum of 30,000 euros and last at least as long as your stay under the Schengen visa.
+A copy of your insurance policy covering potential medical costs in Malta.
+This policy should account for a minimum of 30,000 euros and last at least as long as your stay under the Schengen visa

 If you're transiting through Malta without a visa, you're allowed to change flights within 24 hours, provided the flights are between non-Schengen zone countries.
 You're not permitted to leave the Maltese airport's transit zone in this case.